Book of Mormon translation

 Lost Indian records

-Joseph Smith claims the Book of Mormon is a translation of ancient Indian records from gold plates buried in a hill.
+An ancient Indian record on gold plates buried in a hill.

 Prophets, spiritually gifted men transmit generational records